tzlion/hhugboy/docs/readme.txt

  Address/Value  xxxx=yy
                 xxxx = address, yy = value, in hexadecimal. e.g. 1234=1F

+[ COMPATIBILITY ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+ This emulator was primarily designed for Windows, but it will also run on Linux using WINE.
+However it has not been extensively tested in this environment - your mileage may vary.

 [ ISSUES ] - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

  * Loading from Zip fails with Unicode chars anywhere in the filename or path.